tanviranjumratul/Data-Analysis-Projects/Famous-Paintings-SQL-Case-Study/README.md

 - `work`: Stores details about paintings.
 - `product_size`: Provides details about product sizes associated with paintings.

+# If work.csv file didn't shows the accurate result.
+Delete it on server and import the work.sql query.

 ## Exploring the dataset

 ```sql